ba3tezr/sh-parts/DESIGN_THEME_GUIDE.md

 _Updated: 14 Oct 2025_

-This guide captures the shared design language for SH Parts so every page stays readable, consistent, and adaptable across light/dark/high-contrast modes.
+This guide captures the shared design language for SH Parts so every page stays readable, consistent, and adaptable across dark, light, day-blue, camel-dune, and olive-sage modes.

 ---